Façade of the House of Terror museum and its original roof

 The House of Terror Museum, established in 2002 at 60 Andrássy Avenue in Budapest, is a poignant testament to Hungary’s turbulent history.
 It serves as both a museum and a memorial, occupying a historic building where once the victims of the fascist Arrow Cross and the Communist Secret Police (ÁVH) were detained during and after World War II.

-In this guide, we’ll cover everything you need to know to visit the “Terror Háza Múzeum”.
+In this guide, we’ll cover everything you need to know before your visit to the “Terror Háza Múzeum”.
+We’ll also present the Budapest Card, and why you should get one.

 Is the House of Terror worth it?